abilian/tstrings-backport/README.md

 ## How to help

-This was hacked together in less than 2 hours.
+This was (initially) hacked together in less than 2 hours.
 If you find it useful, please consider contributing fixes, improvements, or documentation!

 Pull requests and issues are welcome.